dmijatovic/ng6mat/README.md

   - layout: basic layout scafold having: header, body and footer component.
 This is separate module.
 The layout is just created but not implemented in this version
   - loader: default loaders.
 This is separate module
   - modal: default modal/popup.
 This is separate module
+- dev: development branch for testing new features
+- libtest: development branch te test new library command of angular-cli
+- master: not used really, except for up to date readme file :-)

 ## Scripts